 Using Cpk, Do You Have all the Information Now?

 So if you know the Cpk of the parts in your tolerance analysis, you can easily use that?
-The answer is yes and no. Yes, because you can assume that the mean value of all your dimensional deviations are all exactly zero.
-No, because by doing so you are making another assumption.
-If the Cpk is known, you don’t yet know what the mean deviation μ is.
+The answer is yes and no. Yes, because you can assume that the mean value of all your dimensional deviations is exactly zero.
+No, because you are making another assumption.
+If you know the Cpk, you still don’t know what the mean deviation μ is.
 And you need that in your tolerance analysis.

-1. Pre-specify what the maximum deviation from the mean μ may be.
+1. Specify in advance what the maximum deviation from the mean μ can be.

-2. Make an assumption regarding the maximum deviation from the mean μ.
+2. Make an assumption about the maximum deviation from the mean μ.

 Obviously, 1) is preferable.
 This is because then you know exactly what the possible deviations are.
 If 1) is not possible, then you will have to make an assumption.
-That’s not a bad thing, many (manufacturing) companies do that.
-A commonly used method is the aforementioned Six Sigma method.
+That’s not a bad thing, many (manufacturing) companies do it.
+A common method is the Six Sigma method mentioned above.

 Six Sigma Method, a Brief Overview

-The Six Sigma method was developed by Motorola in 1986, based on observations in their production.
-In it, they saw that, even in well-controlled processes, the mean values μ showed some drift.
+The Six Sigma methodology was developed by Motorola in 1986 based on observations in their manufacturing operations.
+They saw that even in well controlled processes, the mean values μ showed some drift.
 And the maximum drift was quantified by Motorola as +/-1.5σ.
-It may sound odd that the drift of the mean is a factor of the standard deviation σ.
-But if you think a little longer it actually makes sense.
-It would be strange if you have a very accurate process, a small σ, with a large drift.
-And vice versa as well.
+It may sound strange that the drift of the mean is a factor of the standard deviation σ.
+But if you think about it, it actually makes sense.
+It would be strange if you had a very accurate process, a small σ, with a large drift.
+And vice versa.
 The name of the method comes from the specification limits: +/-6σ.
-The figure below depicts that.
+The figure below illustrates this.
 A Six Sigma compliant process has a Cpk of 1.5 (=(6σ-1.5σ)/3σ).

 An overview of the Six Sigma method

 Interestingly, further, the maximum expected failure rate is 3.4 ppm (3.4 x 10-6).
-One must keep in mind here that due to drift, only one-sided exceedances of the 6σ limit play a role.
-And further that the distance from the mean to the 6σ limit is only 4.5σ.
+Note that due to drift, only one-sided exceedances of the 6σ limit play a role.
+Also, the distance from the mean to the 6σ limit is only 4.5σ.
 If you just want to check this in MS Excel, you can use this formula:

 =NORM.DIST(-4.5,0,1,TRUE) or =1-NORM.DIST(4.5,0,1,TRUE).